-- 1 Invoke the Download to Windows Folder function as follows: - Right-click on a JES spool file, or use the right mouse button to drag and drop the spool file to a Windows folder.
-When the popup menu displays, choose Serena Network → Download to Windows Folder. - Please note that dragging with the left button will always download the entire spool file and no dialog box will be displayed.
+Invoke the Download to Windows Folder function as follows:

+- Right-click on a JES spool file, or use the right mouse button to drag the spool file and drop it onto a Windows folder.
+When the popup menu displays, choose ZDD Network → Download to Windows Folder. - Please note that dragging with the left button will always download the entire spool file and no dialog box will be displayed.